Study: Hormone therapy and breast cancer risk after ovary removal in women with a BRCA1 mutation

 Updated: 02/23/2023

-The National Comprehensive Cancer Network (NCCN) provides cancer risk management guidelines for people with inherited mutations linked to cancer.
-In their guidelines on risk management for women at high risk for ovarian cancer, the NCCN panel states:
+The National Comprehensive Cancer Network (NCCN) has cancer risk management guidelines for people with inherited mutations linked to cancer.
+The NCCN panel's guidelines on risk management for women at high risk for ovarian cancer states:

-- Some research has shown that in women who have , hormone replacement does not negate the reduction in breast cancer risk associated with the surgery.
-However they caution those considering hormone replacement to consider the limitations of the existing research when making this decision.
+- Some research shows that hormone replacement after RRSO does not negate the reduction in breast cancer risk associated with the surgery.
+However, the panel cautions those considering hormone replacement to consider the limitations of the existing research when making this decision.

-- Individuals who undergo hysterectomy at the time of are candidates for estrogen-only hormone replacement therapy, which has been associated with a lower risk for breast cancer compared with combination + progesterone therapy.
-Individuals with an intact uterus are not candidates for estrogen-only therapy due to the increased risk for endometrial cancer.
+- Individuals who undergo hysterectomy at the time of RRSO are candidates for estrogen-only hormone replacement therapy, which has been associated with a lower risk for breast cancer compared with combined estrogen and progesterone therapy.
+Individuals with an intact uterus are not candidates for estrogen-only therapy due to the increased risk of endometrial cancer.

 The North American Menopause Society is a professional society of experts in the field of menopause.

-- Unless contraindications are present, therapy is indicated for women who have removed both ovaries, to reduce their risk of sexual side effects, bone loss, heart disease and decline.
+- Unless contraindications are present, estrogen therapy for women who have removed both ovaries is indicated to reduce their risk of sexual side effects, bone loss, heart disease and decline.
 For women who retain their uterus, endometrial protection (progesterone) is indicated.

-- Specific to women with or mutations who have removed their ovaries to lower their risk for cancer:
+- Specific to women with BRCA1 or BRCA2 mutations who have removed their ovaries to lower their cancer risk:

-- For women with or mutations who have not been diagnosed with breast there is some evidence suggesting that that hormone therapy use after does not increase the risk for breast cancer any further.
+- For women with BRCA1 or BRCA2 mutations who have not been diagnosed with breast cancer, some evidence suggests that hormone therapy after oophorectomy does not further increase the risk for breast cancer.

-- Considerations should be made about the benefits of to prevent health risks caused by surgical menopause.
+- Considerations should be made regarding the benefits of estrogen to prevent health risks caused by surgical menopause.

-- Considerations should be made (based on a limited amount of data) about hormone therapy until age 52 with discussions about longer use based on the individual patient.
+- Considerations should be made (based on limited data) about hormone therapy until age 52, with discussions about longer use based on the individual patient.

-- In 2018, they released a joint position statement with the International Society for the Study of Women's Sexual Health on management of genitourinary syndrome of menopause (GSM) in women with or at high risk for breast cancer, which included the following:
+- In 2018, the organization released a joint position statement with the International Society for the Study of Women's Sexual Health regarding the management of genitourinary syndrome of menopause (GSM) in women who have or are at high risk for breast cancer, including the following:

 - For women diagnosed with breast cancer: